ktrnthsnr/Budget-Tracker/README.md

 ## Testing

-- To create a `bundle.js` file with webpack,
+- To create a `bundle.js` file with webpack
     - First run `npm i -D webpack webpack-cli` in your command line to install the webpack modules.
     - Then run in the bash terminal `npm run build`
     - Note, in this project exercise, the mode under the webpack.config.js is set to Development mode not Production mode.
 (Production mode would Uglify and minimize files.)
+- To register a Service Worker, run the following
+    - $ `npm run seed`
+    - $ `npm start`
+    - Open a browser http://localhost:3001 in Chrome and open DevTools or F12.
+Within the Application tab, click Service Workers on the left menu to search for your service worker file.

 ## Userstory